Omaha's Henry Doorly Zoo and Aquarium: The Wild Kingdom Pavilion

 A female peahen and her chicks freely roam the zoo's grounds.

 Situated inside the zoo's main entrance, the 21000 sqft Mutual of Omaha's Wild Kingdom Pavilion was completed in the spring of 1987.
 The building currently houses reptiles, insects, amphibians, and small mammals, while also providing business offices, a 312-seat multimedia auditorium, and classrooms.

 The Wild Kingdom Pavilion has been partially transformed into the Exploration Station exhibit, serving as a safari-themed "Trail Head" where visitors begin their "wild" adventure at Omaha's zoo.
 Mutual of Omaha's Exploration Station includes a detailed interactive map of the zoo and video previews of major attractions, as well as information on the History of the Zoo.
 The center of the Pavilion features a 20 ft-high netted tree, with free-flying birds.
-Below the tree includes water displays with turtles, archer fish, and more.
+Below the tree includes water displays with spotted turtles, banded archerfish, and a couple dozen large-scale four-eyed fish.
 The building's original public area, or living classroom, contains what is known as the Small Animal Collection.
 This area houses part of the zoo's reptile collection, as well as a large number of invertebrates.
-The animal collection represents the tremendous diversity in the animal kingdom, and includes tarantulas, turtles, snakes, hedgehogs, and other small animals.
+The animal collection represents the tremendous diversity of the animal kingdom, and includes tarantulas, turtles, snakes, toads, prehensile tailed skinks, hedgehogs, and two large species of cockroach, the death's head cockroach and Peruvian cave cockroach, amongst other small animals.